What Does ‘Guardianship’ Mean?

-Many people are familiar with general estate planning documents and terms such as last will and testament, health care power of attorney, living will and durable power of attorney.
-However, another term or process that many people are not familiar with in this area of their lives is guardianship.
+You may be familiar with general estate planning documents and terms such as last will and testament, health care power of attorney, or living will.
+However, another term or process that many people are not as familiar with in this area of their lives is guardianship.

 Guardianship is a legal relationship under which a person or agency (the guardian) is appointed by the court to make decisions and act on behalf of another person (the ward) with respect to the ward’s personal or financial affairs because the ward lacks sufficient capacity to make or communicate important decisions concerning their person, property and/or they lack sufficient capacity to manage their personal or financial affairs.

 What is the North Carolina Law for Guardianship?

 Every guardianship case is different, however, these are two of the most common occurrences involving guardianship in North Carolina: